mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 aims to solve.
 The schema for MsPASS was aimed to address the following design goals:

-#. *Efficient flow through SPARK.  * A key reason MongoDB was chosen as
+#. *Efficient flow through Spark.* A key reason MongoDB was chosen as
-   the database engine for MsPASS was that it is cleanly integrated with SPARK.
+   the database engine for MsPASS was that it is cleanly integrated with Spark.
 Nonetheless, the design needs to minimize database transaction within a workflow.
 Our aim was to try to limit database transaction to reading input data, saving intermediate results, and saving a final result.
-#. *KISS (Keep It Simple Stupid). * Experience has shown clearly that
+#. *KISS (Keep It Simple Stupid).* Experience has shown clearly that
    complex relational schemas like CSS3.0 have many, sometimes subtle, issues that confound beginners.
 A case in point is that large organizations commonly have a team of database managers to maintain the integrity of their database and optimize performance.
 An important objective of our design is to keep it simple so scientists do not have to become database managers to work with the system.
-#. *Efficient and robust handling of three-component seismograms. *
+#. *Efficient and robust handling of three-component seismograms.*
    Although MsPASS supports :ref:`scalar seismic data, <data_object_design_concepts>` our view is that the greater need in the community is an efficient system for handling 3C data.
 In reality, our schema design ended up completely neutral on this point and scalar and 3C data are handled identically.
 The only differences is what attributes (Metadata) are required.
 #. *Provide a clean mechanism to manage static metadata.* MsPASS is a
    system designed to process a "data set", which means the data are preassembled, validated, and then passed into a processing chain.
    The first two steps (assembly and validation) are standalone tasks